Author David T. Wolf

 “5 Stars!”
 “Couldn’t put it down!”

 His partner warned him not to get emotionally involved.
+He should have listened.

 5 Stars!